Free Walking Tour Berlin

 The Construction of the Berlin Wall

-On the morning of August 13, 1961, an unprecedented event took place in Berlin – the construction of the Berlin Wall.
-The wall was erected by the German Democratic Republic (GDR), also known as East Germany, to cut off West Berlin from surrounding East Germany and East Berlin.
+That was during the morning of August 13, 1961, an unprecedented event in Berlin – the building of the Berlin Wall.
+The wall which was built by the German Democratic Republic (GDR) also known as East Germany and East Berlin, to stop West Berlin from being cut off by East Germany and East Berlin.

-Initially, the border between East and West Germany was relatively porous.
-Many East Germans sought a better life in the more prosperous West, leading to a significant brain drain from the communist regime.
-To prevent further emigration, the East German government, under Soviet influence, made the decision to build a physical barrier.
+The border between East and West Germany was, at its outset at least, quite permeable.
+So many East Germans wanted a better life in a more prosperous West that it created a huge brain drain of people from the communist regime.
+Under Soviet influence, the East German government decided to build a physical barrier which could prevent further emigration.

 The Impact on Berliners